There are a few options to add a license to ServiceControl.

 Note that the license file might allow running multiple products (NServiceBus Core, ServiceControl and ServiceInsight).
 Therefore the license file can also be loaded from other platform tools to achieve the same end result, as long as the licensing method imports the license into the registry.

 ServiceControl has a license user interface which can be accessed in ServiceControl Management.
 ServiceControl Management is installed together with ServiceControl and can be found in the Windows Start Menu.

-The designated license file will be imported into the registry.
-The license file is added to the
+The designated license file will be imported into the file system at

 %ProgramData%\ so it is available to all instances of ServiceControl regardless of the service account used.